-However, in the classical era, due to limited computing resources, studies had typically focused on formulations which allow closed-form solutions or on methods that are amenable to "hand computation," at least when the dimension is not so high (such as PCA according to Pearson [54]).
+In the classical era, due to limited computing resources, studies had typically focused on formulations which allow closed-form solutions or on methods that are amenable to "hand computation," at least when the dimension is moderate (such as PCA, according to Pearson in 1901 [Pea01]).
 As a result, methods that rely on heavy numerical methods but conceptually superior formulations have been severely under studied and often ignored or forgotten.
-For instance, as we have seen in the previous section, for both sparse error correction or sparse regression, l^1 minimization is conceptually the preferred formulation.
+For instance, as we have seen in the previous section, for both sparse error correction or sparse regression, $\ell^1$ minimization is conceptually the preferred formulation.
 However, its significant advantages have never been fully brought to light until very recently, thanks to efficient optimization methods and powerful computers.
-They have helped reveal striking properties and phenomena of l^1 minimization, especially when the dimension becomes high enough.
+They have helped reveal striking properties and phenomena of $\ell^1$ minimization, especially when the dimension becomes high enough.
 Such empirical observations have motivated subsequent theoretical analysis and led to a rather complete and comprehensive theory featured in this book.
-This renewed understanding of many beneficial geometrical and statistical properties of sparse (and many other low-dimensional) models in high-dimensional space was celebrated as the "blessing of dimensionality" for data science [64].
+This renewed understanding of many beneficial geometrical and statistical properties of sparse and many other lowdimensional models in high-dimensional space was celebrated as the "blessings of dimensionality" for data science, by Donoho in 2000 [Don00].